sharmavins23/terminal-site/README.md

     into a separate file and exported as a group (or possibly, just the command values that need exported could be paged and called.)
 -   Page metadata needs to be set (including Favicon, HTML meta, etc)
+-   Rewrite everything in Typescript because Typescript is better(tm)

 ### New features